murgurgulor/the-murgurgu-lore/src/site/notes/Cyberpunkz/How to Play the Game.md

 ---
 # PvP
-Player-versus-Player gameplay is generally disallowed in the Metaverse, except in special designated PvP-zones.
+Player-versus-Player gameplay is generally disallowed in Cyberspace, except in special designated PvP-zones.
 However, it is possible to challenge other players or NPCs to combat.
 If you propose a duel - either alone or as a group - and the other party accepts, you both get applied PvP-status and you can duke it out.
 If the opposing party refuses to PvP, you can still make them by hacking into their system and forcing them into PvP.
 This costs **1 System Stress** per Avatar you want to force into PvP.

 ## Initiative
 Loading into PvP-mode takes time, and usually one group loads a bit faster than the others.
 At the start of PvP, every side rolls 1d6.
 The side with the highest number gets to go first.
 If one of your party has the **128kbps modem**, they get to act first even if the opposing party rolled higher.